Home

 • IN - It is used to specify the list of values to extract or leave out from a variable.

-• BETWEEN – As the names suggests, it activates a condition based on variable(s) in the table.
+• BETWEEN - It activates a condition based on variable(s) in the table.

 • IS NULL - It allows you to extract data without missing values from the specified column.